Greenland, Arkansas

 Greenland is a city in Washington County, Arkansas, United States.
+The population is 1,213 as of the 2020 census.
 The community is located in the Boston Mountains, within the Ozark Mountains.

 History

 Early settlers found prosperity by growing fruit, including apples and a variety of berries, and raising chickens.
 The completion of the St. Louis–San Francisco Railway through the mountains in 1882 further grew the local economy, leading Greenland to incorporate in 1910.
-Located immediately south of Fayetteville in the Northwest Arkansas metropolitan statistical area, Greenland has been experiencing a population boom in recent years, as indicated by a 39% growth in population between the 2000 and 2010 censuses.
+Located immediately south of Fayetteville in the Northwest Arkansas metropolitan statistical area, Greenland has been experiencing a population boom in recent years, as indicated by a 39% growth in population between the 2000 and 2010 censuses, almost exclusively Hispanic.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.7 sqmi, of which 2.7 sqmi is land and 0.37% is water.

 Climate

 The climate in this area is characterized by hot, extremely humid summers and generally cool to very cold winters depending on elevation.
 According to the Köppen Climate Classification system, Greenland has a humid subtropical climate, abbreviated "Cfa" on climate maps.